-“Having a place where someone can save them from an overdose and where there are people offering them the resources, they need for treatment is a much better alternative to people dying alone in their homes or in their cars,” state Sen. Joshua Miller, the bill’s sponsor, said in a statement.
+“Having a place where someone can save them from an overdose and where people are offering them the resources, they need for treatment is a much better alternative to people dying alone in their homes or their cars,” state Sen. Joshua Miller, the bill’s sponsor, said in a statement.

 The facilities are permitted in at least ten nations, but none are permitted in the United States.
 Assembly leaders said their plan would make Rhode Island the first state to authorize such a trial program.

 Addiction Recovery Resources in Warwick, Rhode Island

 In recent years, American towns such as New York, Philadelphia, and Somerville, a Boston suburb, have attempted to open treatment centers to tackle the opioid crisis.
 A bill establishing a 10-year pilot program with at least two sites is also being considered by Massachusetts lawmakers.

 Harm reduction sites help avert fatal overdoses, according to James McDonald, the state Department of Health’s medical director.

 According to Miller, they’ve also been successful in linking patients with substance abuse treatment, recovery support, and other health services.